strikerlg/Tournament-Manager/README.md

 * Add Admin validation through Auth facade.
     * Test this functionality with unitary tests.
     * Add the validation code.
+* Add a Facade for the Administrators service.
 * Add soft delete to the Models.
 * Write the functional tests for the controller methods.
 * Add the Routes.